 In Explorers, this is Chimecho's bonus for passing the Guild's graduation exam, although the player and partner are still the characters used to travel around the Hub Level and for most of the post-game story missions.

 In Gates to Infinity, the game gives you "Companion Mode", allowing you to play as whoever isn't in the team, completing missions and such.
 However, you can't go out of the main area of Paradise, and the story doesn't progress in this mode.
-Only after completing the game does the game allows you to change the leader of the team.
+Only after completing the game does the game allow you to change the leader of the team.

 Roguelike: To cater to the younger demographic, though, it's actually a fair bit easier than most Roguelikes.
 At least, until the end credits roll, then the kid-gloves come off.

 Save Point: "Kangaskhan Rocks" found during some of the longer expeditions.
 Some even allow access to the player's item storage, and they also double as a checkpoint if the player is defeated.

 The ones found outside dungeons are usually the ones with item storage access; the ones used as dungeon checkpoints don't.

 In Gates To Infinity, Kangaskhan Storages and their mini versions Kangaskhan Rocks were all replaced by "Deposit Boxes", which also allow money to be deposited.